projectcalico/calico/master/getting-started/mesos/tutorials/unified.md

 ## 3. Configuring Policy

-Calico-CNI v1.4.1+ supports label-based policy for Mesos v1.0.0+.
+Calico-CNI v1.4.1+ supports selector-based policy for Mesos v1.0.0+.

 The above Marathon Application Definition has assigned the labels `app=frontend` and `group=production` to the task's NetworkInfo.
 Calico-CNI automatically reads these labels and assign them to the endpoint, allowing us to enforce policy based on them.